JourneySculptor/calculation_api/README.md

 - `pydantic`: For data validation and settings management.
 - `math`: Python's standard library for mathematical operations.
 - `logging`: Python's standard library for logging and debugging.
+- `python-multipart`: Required for handling form data.

 ## Future Improvements
-- Add user authentication for personalized history tracking.
 - Expand API to include advanced mathematical functions like trigonometry.
 - Implement database integration for persistent storage of history.
+- Add role-based user permissions for enhanced security.